-To position your PMO as a strategic contributor of business value, PMO leaders must learn to close the gap between their directive PMO and the strategically focused, dynamic PMO.
+To position your PMO as a strategic contributor of business value, PMO leaders must learn to close the gap between their directive PMO and the strategically focused dynamic PMO.

-PMOs that are stuck in the directive state and struggle to move forward and evolve, find themselves experiencing the issues outlined here.
+PMOs that are stuck in the directive state struggle to evolve, finding themselves experiencing the issues outlined here.